~David Aardsma 1981 (Cubs 2006)

 He was a first round pick of the Atlanta Braves, but Jamie Arnold never quite lived up to his billing.
 The Cubs got him in a trade (for Ismael Valdez), and tried him in the rotation and the bullpen, but he didn’t pitch well in either role.
 In twelve appearances with the Cubs, he had an ERA of 6.61.
 He never pitched in the big leagues again.
 In eleven minor league seasons, Arnold was 23 games under .500.

 Arrietta was a member of Team USA in 2006 and helped them win the World University Baseball Championship before being drafted by the Orioles.
 He had trouble with his control and gave up a few too many long balls during his time in Baltimore, and was traded to the Cubs in 2013 as part of the Scott Feldman trade.
 He looked good at the end of that season with the Cubs, and then he had a breakthrough season for the Cubs in 2014, winning 10 games and posting an ERA of 2.53.
 In 2015, he put the Cubs on his shoulders and took them all the way to the NLCS, winning 22 games, posting an ERA of 1.77, striking out 236 batters, throwing a no-hitter, and winning two playoff games (Wildcard and NLDS).
 In their World Series season of 2016, he wasn’t quite as sharp, but he did win two crucial World Series games against the Indians.
-He also made an appearance in this great tune…
+In 2017, Arrieta was once again the strongest starter in the playoffs for the Cubs after leading the team with 14 wins during the regular season.
+He became a free agent after the season.

 ~Jim Asbell 1914 (Cubs 1938)